Nearly Minimax Discrete Distribution Estimation in Kullback-Leibler Divergence with High Probability: Lower Bounds

 \subsubsection{Insufficiency of the Standard Reduction to Hypothesis Testing}

 The standard approach to establishing lower bounds on the minimax rate goes via a general reduction to hypothesis testing \citep{Tsybakov2009}.
 It is commonly applied to metrics, but may easily be adjusted to KL divergence as shown in the following lemma.
-Working directly with KL divergence is potentially tighter than first lower-bounding KL by a metric. \begin{restatable}{relemma}{lemTsybakovReductionForKL} Let $P_1,\ldots,P_M$ be distributions defined on a sample space $\domain$, and let $P_j^n$ be the distribution of $n$ independent samples from $P_j$.
+Working directly with KL divergence is potentially tighter than first lower-bounding KL by a metric.
+Since the lemma is not restricted to discrete distributions, we state it in terms of the KL divergence between general distributions, which is $\KL(P \| Q) = \int \ln\big(\frac{\der P}{\der Q}\big) \der P$ if $P \ll Q$ and equals infinity otherwise. \begin{restatable}{relemma}{lemTsybakovReductionForKL} Let $P_1,\ldots,P_M$ be distributions defined on a sample space $\domain$, and let $P_j^n$ be the distribution of $n$ independent draws from $P_j$.
 Given any $\delta \in [0,1]$, suppose that

 where the infimum is over all possible hypothesis tests $\Psi : \domain^n \to \{1,\ldots,M\}$.
 Then